Pine siskin: Description

 These birds are fairly small, being around the same size as the widespread American goldfinch.
-In both sexes, total length can range from 11–14 cm, with a wingspan of 18–22 cm and weight of 12–18 g.
+In both sexes, total length can range from 11–14 cm, with a wingspan of 18–22 cm and a weight of 12–18 g.

 Adults are brown on the upperparts and pale on the underparts, with heavy streaking throughout.
-They have short forked tails.
+They have short, forked tails.
 Their bills are conical like most finches but are more elongated and slender than those of other co-occurring finches.
 Variably, pine siskins have yellow patches on their wings and tails, which may also consist of white streaks on the wings.
 Although they can be confused by the more inexperienced for other finches or even American sparrows, pine siskins are distinguished by their heavy streaking, relatively slender bills, notched tail, yellow or whitish patches on the wings and smallish size.

 Separation from the Eurasian siskin

 The pine siskin in its typical morph is a drab bird, whereas the Eurasian siskin (a bird the species does not naturally co-exist with), in many plumages, is much brighter.
 Adult male Eurasian siskins are bright green and yellow with a black cap, and an unstreaked throat and breast; the pine siskin does not have a corresponding bright plumage.
 Adult female Eurasian siskins also usually have green and yellow plumage tones: for example, yellow in the supercilium and on the sides of the breast, green tones in the mantle and yellow in the rump.
 Adult pine siskins of the typical morph do not have green and yellow tones, although juveniles can have a yellowish-buff wash on their underparts and buff-toned wingbars, for a short period prior to their autumn migration.
 The ground colour of the underparts of the Eurasian siskin is normally pure white, whereas on the pine siskin it is usually a dirtier colour.
 In female and juvenile Eurasian siskins, the centre of the belly and lower breast are often largely or entirely unstreaked, whereas in most pine siskins the streaking extends across the whole of the underparts.
 The wingbars of the Eurasian siskin are broad and yellow (with the tips white) whereas they are normally narrower and buffish white in the pine siskin, contrasting with the bright yellow flash at the base of the primaries.
 Pine siskins have a longer bill, usually with a straight culmen, compare with a short bill in Eurasian siskins, with a decurved culmen.
 There is a green morph of the pine siskin, closer in appearance to the Eurasian siskin; these birds make up only 1% of the population.
 These are closer in appearance to female Eurasian siskins, but differ in that they have a yellow wash on the undertail-coverts (white on the Eurasian siskin), no yellow in the supercilium, reduced underparts streaking, and much yellow at the base of the tail and remiges; there may also be a difference in the extent of yellow in the underparts, but this needs further study.